Lala (Alicia Keys song)

-"Lala (Unlocked)" (stylized as "LALA (Unlocked)") is a song by American singer Alicia Keys, featuring American singer and rapper Swae Lee.
-The song was written by Keys, Darryl Ellis, Khalif Brown, Michael L Williams II, Paul Richmond and Ruben Locke and produced by Keys and Mike Will Made It.
-It was released through RCA Records as the lead single from Keys' eighth studio album, Keys (2021) on September 9, 2021.
+"Lala (Unlocked)" (stylized as "LALA (Unlocked)") is a song by American singer Alicia Keys featuring fellow American rapper and singer Swae Lee.
+The song was written by the artists alongside Darryl Ellis, Ruben Locke, Paul Richmond, and Mike Will Made It, who produced it with Keys.
+It was released through RCA Records as the lead single from her eighth studio album, Keys, on September 9, 2021.

 Background and release

 Keys announced the song on social media on September 1, posting a snippet of the song and the single's cover art.
 A 30-second snippet of the song was posted on Keys's YouTube channel on September 4, 2021.
-In in interview on Apple Music 1 with Zane Lowe, Keys explained the creative process of the collaboration:
+In an interview on Apple Music 1 with Zane Lowe, Keys explained the creative process of the collaboration:

 Composition

 "Lala" is an R&B song that samples "In the Mood" by Tyrone Davis.
 Swae Lee sings on the track "Light the incense/ Not to mention/ Skin like whiskey/ She's cold like on the rocks".
 Keys sings "Feelings get lost in the lala".